paridad/Udacity-Nano-DS-Capstone/README.md

 # 7. Conclusion

-Reflection
+###### Reflection

-•	I believe I have followed the Machine learning flows in this capstone Project, by leveraging Udacity excellent learning materials and 6 credit hours course work from Georgia Tech-Online MS in Analytics program.
-•	Still I think Modeling is an art.
+	Still I think Modeling is an art.
 We get better at it as we use it more.
-•	Based on prediction recall (=81%), I think this model should it be used in a general setting to predict term deposit offers for Bank Customers.
+	Based on prediction recall (=81%), I think this model should it be used in a general setting to predict term deposit offers for
+	Bank Customers.

-Improvement
+###### Improvement

-•	Model Tuning
+**Model Tuning**
-o	Need to retrain the model with ground truth (i.e. new Bank customers data with accepted term deposit offers) to boost model prediction o	Need to leverage Amazon Sage Maker or any other Cloud Machine learning Platform to avail Model tuning options. o	We can use sklearn ‘s RandomizedSearchCV to perform random search on Hyper Parameters o	We could have used different classification models such as:
+	 - Need to retrain the model with ground truth (i.e. new Bank customers data with accepted term deposit offers) to boost model prediction.
+	- Need to leverage Amazon Sage Maker or any other Cloud Machine learning Platform to avail Model tuning options.
+	- We can use sklearn ‘s RandomizedSearchCV to perform random search on Hyper Parameters
+	- We could have used different classification models such as:
 		Gaussian Naive Bayes
 		Decision Tree
 		Random Forest
 		XGBoost

-•	Training Set Quality
+**Training Set Quality**
-o	Need to resample data in order to get a “balanced” data set o	Need to ensure all the required predictor variable data were populated o	Instead of removing rows with Missing data, need to assess the data imputation methods (such as Mean/Mode/Median, Prediction model etc.)
+	- Need to resample data in order to get a “balanced” data set
+	- Need to ensure all the required predictor variable data were populated
+	- Instead of removing rows with Missing data, need to assess the data imputation methods (such as Mean/Mode/Median, Prediction model etc.)

-References
+**References**
 1. Choosing the right metric  Choosing the Right Metric for Evaluating Machine Learning Models.
 2. Article  about What metrics should be used for evaluating a model on an imbalanced data set
 3. Article on various techniques of the data exploration process.